Reese Witherspoon Has 3 Legs & Oprah Has 3 Hands In Vanity Fair Photoshop Fail & Fans Freak- Pics

 As soon as VF debuted the cover on Jan.
 25, everyone with working vision could see that Reese has three legs in the pic.
 Is being next to Oprah so powerful an experience that it can cause someone to grow an extra limb?
 Even the Big Little Lies star herself had fun with it on Twitter after a fan pointed out the Photoshop fail.
 “Well…I guess everybody knows now…I have 3 legs.
 I hope you can still accept me for who I am. ( and I will never apologize for snuggling

 @Oprah .. if you get the opportunity, I highly recommend it;).”
 HAH!
 It’s so great that she’s at least getting a laugh out of it.
+Even Oprah got in on the fun by tweeting back,” I accept your 3d leg.
+As I know you accept my 3d hand,” to which Reese told O how much she loves her.

 The cover wasn’t the only place where someone had three appendages as Oprah is shown in a behind the scenes pic to have THREE hands!
 The photo shows her holding onto Reese’s waist like she does on the cover yet she had a second left hand that is clearly on her lap.
 It looks like the hands on her lap was the natural pose for the photo but somehow someone forgot to erase the extra left hand around Reese.
 Did something terrifying happen on the A Wrinkle In Time set to make the stars grow extra limbs?
 It sure is a weird coincidence considering the three panel cover’s other 11 stars have the correct number of arms and legs.